 If you are a teacher or principal interested in registering your classroom or school for the program, please email email@example.com

-Tribe Scholars is open to 6th, 7th and 8th grade English/Language Arts and Mathematics classrooms at participating schools.
-We rely on teachers to identify students that meet the required criteria and report academic data back to us at the end of each grading period.
-We will evaluate student data from the second and third grading periods, from October to December and January to March.
-We will host the 2017 Tribe Scholars Day at the ballpark in early May to celebrate student achievement.
+Teacher/School Administrators will identify students that meet the required criteria and report academic data back to us at the end of each grading period/ semester.
+We will execute this program during the second and third grading periods, from October to December and January to March.
+We will host the 2019 Tribe Scholars Day at the ballpark at a day game in May to celebrate student achievement.
 We are encouraging schools to utilize this program as a field trip reward for their scholars.

-- Achieve academic success in English/Language Arts and Mathematics:
+- Achieve academic success in English/Language Arts or Mathematics

 - Earn an A for the grading period, OR